 The programme is designed in a manner to encourage the whole class to learn together, moving at a certain pace from week to week, while providing enough flexibility within each week for the participants to review the content at their own convenience.

 The programme has 7 weeks of content.
 Each week of content is released on a Friday and you have two weeks to complete reviewing the content of a particular week, after which you cannot earn points for that week anymore.
 For example, if Week 1 opens on Friday, July 1, then you have time till Sunday, July 17 to finish watching the content of Week 1.
-At the end of the last week, you have two subsequent weeks to complete your final assignment for the Action-Learning Project (ALP) and the peer review.
+At the end of the last week, you have two subsequent weeks to complete your final assignment for the Action-Learning Project (ALP) and the peer review, where this phase normally takes between 10-12 days.

 While a week is open, you can log in anytime at your convenience and review the weekly content at your own pace, as the learning design is asynchronous.
 From time-to-time, the faculty might hold live calls, which will take place at a particular time, and you will need to be online at that particular time.
 These live calls would typically take place during an afternoon as per Central European Time to accommodate the maximum participants across the globe.
 We will also record these live calls for those participants who are unable to join the live session.